Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Self-supervised contrastive fine-tuning

 As the first evaluation suite to assess the sentence representation quality, we used the Massive Text Embedding Benchmark (MTEB) \citep{muennighoff2023mteb}.
 It comprises older benchmarks, such as BEIR \citep{thakur2021beir} or STS \citep{agirre2012semeval}; as well as a wide range of downstream tasks from different modalities, such as clustering, classification, or retrieval.

-We fine-tuned a base transformer (i.e., a model primarily pre-trained with a token-level loss) using the SSL training setup outlined in the previous section and compared two augmentation strategies: cropping and dropouts.
+We fine-tuned a base transformer (i.e. a model primarily pre-trained with a token-level loss) using the SSL training setup outlined in the previous section and compared two augmentation strategies: cropping and dropouts.
 We chose MPNet (\citealp{song2020mpnet}; \texttt{mpnet-base}) as base model, following SBERT (\citealp{reimers2019sbert}; model \texttt{all-mpnet-base-v2} on HuggingFace).
 This model has \texttt{bert-base} architecture with 110~M parameters and uses 768 embedding dimensions.
-We used mean pooling over all tokens to obtain a single 768-dimensional output vector for each input text, but also compared other pooling strategies (Supplementary Figure~\ref{fig:hyperparams}).
+We used mean pooling over all tokens to obtain a single 768-dimensional output vector for each input text, but also compared other pooling strategies (Section~\ref{sec:hyperparameters}, Supplementary Figure~\ref{fig:hyperparams}).
+Furthermore, we also tested two other base models (BERT and RoBERTa; \citealp{devlin2018bert,liu2019roberta}; Supplementary Table~\ref{tab:other_base_models}).

 For fine-tuning the base model we used the ICLR dataset \citep{gonzalez2024learning}, which consists of 24$,$347 scientific abstracts of all papers submitted to the ICLR conference within the years 2017--2024.
 This recently assembled dataset is well-suited for our purposes because it is not part of the MTEB benchmark.
 Fine-tuning on this dataset therefore enables a fair model comparison and avoids evaluation data leakage, which can potentially lead to inflated performance estimates.